-The following programs have been accredited by the Philippine Association of Colleges and Universities-Commission on Accreditation (PACU-COA): Bachelor of Science in Office Administration (Level 1), Bachelor in Elementary Education (Level 3), Bachelor in Secondary Education (Level 3), Master of Arts in Education (Level 2), and Doctor of Education (Level 2).
+NTC endeavors to provide quality learning for Filipinos with several programs lined-up for accreditation with the Philippine Association of Colleges and Universities- Commission on Accreditation (PACU-COA).
+To date, the following programs have achieved accreditation by PACU-COA: Bachelor in Elementary Education (Level 3), Bachelor in Secondary Education (Level 3), Master of Arts in Education (Level 2), and Doctor of Education (Level 2).

-NTC has continually striven to keep abreast of educational development here and abroad to enrich student life.
-Partnering with industry experts such as Google for Education and LinkedIn helps ensure the career readiness of its graduates, thus contributing to nation-building.
+NTC promotes learner-centered and industry-oriented education that enlightens the mind, strengthens the body, and builds character.
+Partnering with industry luminaries and experts in the modern-learning system, such as Google Education and LinkedIn, helps ensure the career readiness of its graduates, thus contributing to nation-building.
 It has always endeavored to make its learning system and student activities relevant and modernized for students to experience the joy of learning for them to learn more and excel better.